1nv1/kvdb/README.md

 let value = <instance>.get(<key>, [<default value>]);
 ```

-## Get keys list
+## Get the keys

-You can get a key list using **keys**.
-The method returns an array with the key list.
+You can get a list of keys using **keys**.
+The method returns an array with the list of keys associated with the schema.

 ```js
 let keys = <instance>.keys();